 Branded methodology that turns generic CPA into a system

-The hero is visually busy with overlapping images competing for attention.
-The about page links to subpages rather than surfacing team bios directly.
+The rough edge is visual hierarchy.
+The hero is visually busy with overlapping images competing for attention, and the about page links to subpages rather than surfacing team bios directly.
 No actual team members are visible.

 What the best accounting firm websites have in common